 Discussion

-(i.e. triangulation, sensu Munafò & Davey Smith 2018)
+Fisheries and Oceans Canada has concluded that the Newfoundland and Labrador capelin stock suffered an order of magnitude decline in the early 1990s (DFO 1994, Miller 1994, 1997, DFO 2008, 2010, 2013, 2015).
+Frank et al. (2016) disputed this conclusion and postulated that the capelin stock did not suffer a collapse.
+Here we weighted the empirical support for the hypotheses of stock collapse vs non-collapse, using multiple, independent lines of enquiry using diverse statistical methods (i.e. triangulation, sensu Munafò & Davey Smith 2018).
+The weight of the evidence led us to conclude that the 2J3KL capelin stock suffered a population collapse.

-Frank et al. (2016) proposed two hypotheses to explain why there was a discord between the inshore and offshore capelin abundance indices post-1991: (1) there was a spatio-temporal mismatch between the spring acoustic survey and capelin phenology; and (2) there was a change in biology of capelin from a highly migratory stock to one that inhabits the inshore.
-The first hypothesis was rejected by both Frank et al. (2016) and our analyses.
+Frank et al. (2016) proposed two explanations for their hypothesis of non-collapse: (1) there was a spatio-temporal mismatch between the spring acoustic survey and capelin phenology; and (2) there was a change in biology of capelin from a highly migratory stock to one that inhabits the inshore.
+The first explanation was rejected by both Frank et al. (2016) and our analyses.
 The spring acoustic survey targets the immature portion of the stock that is not migrating, so late spawning post-1991 would not affect the abundance index of the immature portion of the stock.
 Furthermore, repeat surveys in June 1992 and 2003 did not find an increase in capelin biomass (Mowbray 2014), and the probability that the acoustic survey would miss the immature capelin biomass every year for the past 25 years was 22% (Frank et al. 2016).
 The positive significant relationship between an inshore larval index and the age-2 recruitment index also provides strong support for the ability of the spring acoustic survey to provide an index of immature capelin abundance (Murphy et al. 2018).
 Therefore, the spring acoustic survey is providing us with a real index of a currently depressed capelin stock in the offshore.